-Municipal Court Appeal Lawyer
+Municipal Court Appeals Lawyer

 Municipal Courts

 Municipal courts must operate inside their own jurisdiction.
 This limited jurisdiction means than municipal courts can’t hear felony crimes or state misdemeanor crimes.
 A municipal court also has to make sure their ordinances do not go against state laws.
 In State v.
 Jenkins, the city of Wichita impermissibly charged Jenkins with an ordinance violation of theft.
 Due to his past convictions, Jenkins qualified for a felony theft charge.
 The Kansas Supreme Court stated that a city can’t prosecute an ordinance when the state had previously criminalized the conduct as a more serious crime; they can only do so when the state declines to prosecute.
+Basically, city courts have to stay in their lane and not prosecute state crimes.

 Appealing A Municipal Court Judgment

-Section 22-3609 permits a convicted defendant to appeal their case to the district, or state level, court.
-This appeal request must be made within two weeks of the conviction.
+KSA 22-3609, permits a convicted defendant to appeal their case to the district, or state level, court.
+This appeal request must be made within 14 days of the conviction.
 A state judge will hear the case unless the defendant requests a jury trial.
 Unlike appeals to Kansas’ higher courts, municipal cases are reviewed, “de novo”, meaning the city has to reprove every element of the violation.
 New evidence can be introduced by both sides as well.
-When the ordinance violation is decided, that decision is final, there is no need to send the case back to a municipal judge.
+When the ordinance violation is decided, that decision is able to appealed further to the Kansas Court of Appeals.
+All of the familiar requirements of district court are present in the appeal.
+The judge who hears these cases are the same judges who hear felony cases.
+The rules of evidence are also used at trial.
+Further, the accused again has constitutional rights.
+Finally, section 22-3402 mandates that the appeal be tried within 180 days, absent special circumstances.

 So how do I Appeal a Municipal Court decision?